 The Ottomans built the Tower as a fortress to prevent attempts to land by the sea.
 It had eight floors, 40 internal apartments, three water stores, a dervish sanctuary, and gunpowder depots.

 In the summer months, in front of the White Tower, cultural and social events take place almost daily.
-A short distance from the White Tower is the two most important museums of Thessaloniki, the Archaeological Museum and the Museum of Byzantine Culture.
+A short distance from the White Tower is the two most important museums of Thessaloniki, the Archaeological Museum and the Museum of Byzantine Culture, which are also famous landmarks.
 While at a distance of only 400 meters you will find the statue of Alexander the Great.

 The Royal Tombs at Vergina